chemprop/chemprop/README.md

 python train.py --data_path <data_path> --dataset_type <type> --config_path <config_path>
 ```

 Note that the hyperparameter optimization script sees all the data given to it.
 The intended use is to run the hyperparameter optimization script on a dataset with the eventual test set held out.
 If you need to optimize hyperparameters separately for several different cross validation splits, you should e.g. set up a bash script to run hyperparameter_optimization.py separately on each split's training and validation data with test held out.

+### Aggregation

+By default, the atom-level representations from the message passing network are averaged over all atoms of a molecule to yield a molecule-level representation.
+Alternatively, the atomic vectors can be summed up (by specifying `--aggregration sum`) or summed up and divided by a constant number N (by specifying `--aggregration sum --aggregation_norm <N>`).A reasonable value for N is usually the average number of atoms per molecule in the dataset of interest.
+The default is `--aggregation_norm 100`.

 ### Additional Features